mlabbe/jfdi/readme.md

 ### Versus Bash scripts ###

 Bash scripts make you use Unix paths on Windows, whereas you often call programs that use Windows paths.
 Mixed path scripting is gross.
 Bash also depends on cp, rm, chmod, chown and a battery of Unix commands to be available.
 Getting a compliant Unix environment up and running is asking a Windows user to install around a gigabyte of exes.

+If you use bash files you have to explicitly check every command for errorlevel and exit on failure.
+JFDI implicitly assumes your build fails when the compiler returns errors.

 JFDI offers a compact build-specific API.
 You will type significantly less to get the same thing built.